MilesShank/MilesShank/README.md

 <br />

-Hello!
-I'm Miles.
+Welcome, nice to meet you, I'm Miles.
 I'm a Web Developer, designer, and artist.
-I love using code to solve problems, and also to create meaningful, unique, or silly art projects.
+I love using code to solve problems, and also to create meaningful, unique, and/or silly art projects.
 I specalize in front end and UI.
 When I'm not coding, my hobbies are photography, painting, watching anime, or playing video games.

 <img align="right" alt="digital collage designed by Miles Shank" src="Exercise5_MilesShank.jpg" />

-**About Me**
+**quick facts**

 🌱 Learning React
 ⚡ Currently designing and coding art portfolios!